Thirroul: Commerce & services

 In June 2009, the new Thirroul District Library and Community centre was opened.
 This library offers email and word processing, inter-library loans, photocopying and printing, free Internet access and children's programs.

 The annual Thirroul Seaside & Arts Festival is held over a weekend in the first week of April.
 It includes activities such as art exhibitions and workshops, kids activities, live stage entertainment, buskers, a variety of stalls, pony and carnival rides and face painting.
 The festival won the 2003 Illawarra tourism Award in the events/festivals category.
 Involved in organising the event is the Austimer-Thirroul Lions Club.
 The festival actively involves community organisations, educational institutions, sporting groups, performing and visual art studios, scouts, surf lifesavers and the general public.

+Thirroul's independent retail and hospitality sector includes a range of locally operated businesses.
+These include Byrne Surfboards, a local surfboard manufacturer; Poppy's Florist, a florist supplying fresh flowers and arrangements; Seafoam Cafe, serving coffee and food prepared on the premises; Lea Munro Boutique, an independent women's clothing retailer; and Desiderate Jewellery, an Australian jewellery business specialising in handcrafted sterling silver and gemstone jewellery and operating an online store.